Skip to content

 As with all strategies, there are risks associated with investing or trading in oil stocks.
 These include:

 • Price volatility – unsurprisingly, the oil industry is highly sensitive to fluctuating oil prices, which can cause oil stock prices to move erratically.
-For example, the supply glut in 2014 and 2015 and the COVID-19 pandemic both caused a significant drop in oil prices.
-These drops can be extremely fast, which can be particularly damaging when trading on leverage
+The supply glut in 2014–15, the COVID-19 pandemic and the 2026 Hormuz crisis all demonstrate how fast and severe oil price moves can be.

 This information has been prepared by IG, a trading name of IG Markets Limited.
 In addition to the disclaimer below, the material on this page does not contain a record of our trading prices, or an offer of, or solicitation for, a transaction in any financial instrument.
 IG accepts no responsibility for any use that may be made of these comments and for any consequences that result.
 No representation or warranty is given as to the accuracy or completeness of this information.
 Consequently any person acting on it does so entirely at their own risk.
 Any research provided does not have regard to the specific investment objectives, financial situation and needs of any specific person who may receive it.
 It has not been prepared in accordance with legal requirements designed to promote the independence of investment research and as such is considered to be a marketing communication.
 Although we are not specifically constrained from dealing ahead of our recommendations we do not seek to take advantage of them before they are provided to our clients.
 See full non-independent research disclaimer and quarterly summary.